maGnet2C-cmd/Cycling-heatmap/README.md

 Notes:
 - `--sample 3` keeps every 3 point (1/3).
 You can adjust this (e.g., 1, 10).
+- This part could be slow if you are trying to deploy on a openwrt router with large fit data, recommend to run this script on your PC with better CPU/SSD, then copy the points.bin summary.json files to your router.

 4) Serve the static site